Accreditations

 - 2 individual written tests (intermediate, in October, and final, in December, weighting 20% and 30% of the final mark, respectively).
 No test grade can be lower than 8.5 (out of 20) for the student to remain in Assessment throughout the semester.

-- 2 pieces of coursework (a class presentation in October and a written report handed in during the last week of November, weighting 20% and 30% of the final mark, respectively);
+- 2 pieces of coursework (a class presentation in October and a written report handed in during the last week of the term, weighting 20% and 30% of the final mark, respectively);

 - students' attendance of at least 2/3 of the classes;